-The Massage Therapy Program is designed to provide the students with clinical and administrative skills needed to become a professional Massage Therapist as well as apply for the Massage Therapy Examination required for licensure as a massage therapist under the Texas Occupations Code, Chapter 455*.
-Students learn massage based on Swedish theory and techniques.
-Throughout the program, the students will build on the Swedish massage foundation and learn various bodywork modalities.
 The students are taught a detailed understanding of the human body that allows them to communicate with other healthcare professionals and develop complete treatment programs for their clients.
-Graduates of the program are prepared for employment in private practice or positions with spas, salons, chiropractors, medical doctors, physical therapists, sports medicine, and wellness centers.
+Graduates of the Houston massage therapy program are prepared for employment in private practice or positions with spas, salons, chiropractors, medical doctors, physical therapists, sports medicine, and wellness centers.
 This program exceeds the standards set by the Texas Department of Licensing and Regulation for licensing as a Massage Therapist.